PapaEvang01/Internship/README.md

 📅 **Prediction Scope for Both Models**

 Both models are trained on data from **January–November 2023** and tested on **December 2023**.
-The success of this setup demonstrates their potential to **forecast any future month or year**, enab
+The success of this setup demonstrates their potential to **forecast any future month or full year**, enabling proactive and intelligent energy planning.

 ---